Andy Clyde: As series regular or semi-regular

-Wild Jack Hastings in "The Troubled Town" and in additional segments as the character Andy Miles.

-Clyde further guest-starred in such westerns as Wagon Train, Gunsmoke, Tales of the Texas Rangers, The Restless Gun, Jefferson Drum, Buckskin, Fury, Shotgun Slade, The Man from Blackhawk, and The Life and Legend of Wyatt Earp (as Billy Buckett).

-On Lassie, Clyde played the eccentric farmer and nature lover, Cully Wilson, the friend to Timmy Martin, portrayed by child actor Jon Provost, in much the same fashion as Burt Mustin was cast as Gus the fireman for Jerry Mathers in Leave It to Beaver.
-In The Real McCoys, Clyde performed as the foil for another veteran character actor, Walter Brennan.
-Clyde played friendly, usually sincere neighbor George MacMichael to Brennan's devious "Grandpa Amos McCoy".
-Madge Blake played Flora, the sister of George McMichael with something of a romantic interest in Amos McCoy.
-Later, Clyde was cast as Skippy Draper in one episode of another Brennan ABC series, The Tycoon.

-In 1961, on CBS's The Andy Griffith Show, Clyde played Frank Myers, an eccentric old man whom the town tries to evict in the episode "Mayberry Goes Bankrupt".
-Clyde portrayed Poney Thompson in "Snakebite" in 1958 and Henry Squires in "Durham Bull" in 1962 on CBS's long-running western series Gunsmoke.
-Clyde appeared as Grandpa Jim Anderson in five episodes of the 1964–65 ABC military comedy No Time for Sergeants, starring Sammy Jackson.
+In 1964-65 Clyde appeared as Grandpa Jim Anderson in five episodes of the ABC military comedy No Time for Sergeants, starring Sammy Jackson.
 The series was inspired by an earlier Andy Griffith film of the same name.

 Personal life

 On September 23, 1932, Clyde married Elsie Maud Tarron, a former member of the Sennett Bathing Beauties, in Ontario in San Bernardino County, California.
 Jules White recalled that Clyde became a father in middle age, and was devastated when his son, John Allan Clyde, died of meningitis at age nine.

 Clyde was close friends with Ben Turpin, serving as the witness at Turpin's second marriage and a pallbearer at his funeral.

 He became a naturalized United States citizen on September 24, 1943.

-Clyde continued to perform on television until his death.
+Clyde continued to perform on television until his death of natural causes on May 18, 1967.
 His remains are interred at Glendale's Forest Lawn Memorial Park.

+Legacy

 On February 8, 1960, Clyde received a star on the Hollywood Walk of Fame at 6758 Hollywood Boulevard, for his contribution to the motion pictures industry.